KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 foreseeable future.

 Thank you for reading.
 If you are interested in more, check out my [devlog](/devlog), where I am building a commercial game in Rust from scratch, sharing my thoughts and progress along the way.
 As of the release of this article, I just started and I am currently writing abstractions around OpenGL for the renderer, so feel free to take a look :)

+---

+# Addendum

+- [/u/ssokolow](https://www.reddit.com/r/rust/comments/zmo8dv/my_first_year_with_rust_the_good_the_bad_the_ugly/j0dcajz/?context=3) gives many interesting links and details to some of the mentioned points in this article.
+I highly recommend checking it out!

 # Summary